2D Art and Animation

 -

-SkeletonAnimation— main animation component -
+SkeletonAnimation— main component for animation -

 TexturePacker vs Unity Sprite Atlas